What Makes a Recipe Worth Saving?

 Save the food you crave when you're homesick.
 The one that reminds you of someone.
 The thing you make when you don’t know what else to cook.
 That’s the recipe worth saving—even if it’s simple.

-This Is for You, Too
+This Is for You, and Others

 You don’t have to be a chef, or a writer, or even much of a home cook to preserve your family’s food.
 If you’ve eaten it, loved it, or watched it being made, then you already have something worth sharing.